 This course provides an introduction to the Atlantic Provinces.
 It will examine specific content areas from multiple perspectives, including cultural industries, health and social services, environmental issues, economic development, and representations of the region.
 This course is intended as an introduction to Atlantic Canada Studies and to interdisciplinary inquiry.

 This course gives the student an introduction to the structure and use of Scottish Gaelic in a Nova Scotia context.
 Topics covered include grammar and conversation basics, traditional and new Gaelic songs, and conversation aimed at specific social occasions and locations.

 This course gives the student a continuation of the introduction to the structure and use of Scottish Gaelic in a Nova Scotia context.
 Topics covered include grammar and conversation basics, traditional and new Gaelic songs, and conversation aimed at specific occasions and locations.

 Students are introduced to the Mi’kmaw language through a consideration of its relationship to the people and land of Mi’kmaki.
-Students will examine basic word structure, Mi’kmaq songs, and specific social conversations and greetings.
+Students will examine basic word structure, Mi’kmaw songs, and specific social conversations and greetings.

 Students examine the place-based structure of the Mi’kmaw language.

 Students assess the significance of Nova Scotia’s rural landscapes by developing an understanding of their complex representations and histories.
 By using materials and approaches from both history and literature, students also explore the value of interdisciplinary research for generating new thinking about how the past can inform the future.